CompVis/stable-diffusion/docs/features/INPAINTING.md

 3. Because we'll be applying a mask over the area we want to preserve, you should now select the inverse by using the ++shift+ctrl+i++ shortcut, or right clicking and using the "Select Inverse" option.

 4. You'll now create a mask by selecting the image layer, and Masking the selection.
-Make sure that you don't delete any of the undrlying image, or your inpainting results will be dramatically impacted.
+Make sure that you don't delete any of the underlying image, or your inpainting results will be dramatically impacted.

 ![step4](../assets/step4.png)